What is your fee?

 Where will my prenatal and postpartum visits take place?

-We currently see families in our office space located in West St. Paul, MN.
+We currently see families in our office located in West St. Paul, MN, or Eden Prairie, MN.
 We provide a minimum of one in-home prenatal visit to all families in our care around 36 weeks of pregnancy.
-After your baby arrives we return to your home for in-home postpartum visits between 24-48 hours, 3-5 days, 2-3 weeks and then your final visit takes place in the office at 6 weeks postpartum.
-A
+After your baby arrives, we return to your home for in-home postpartum visits between 24-48 hours, 3-5 days, 2-3 weeks, and then your final visit takes place in the office at 6 weeks postpartum.
+Additional visits will be provided as needed within the first 6 weeks.
+We are happy to offer all in-home prenatal and postpartum care on a case-by-case basis.
+For those desiring this option, we require a package fee of $7,800.

 Is Homebirth Messy?